 Changing habits takes hard work.
 You may not succeed the first time you try to quit.
-If you slip up and drink, DO NOT give up.
+If you slip up and drink, don't give up.
 Learn from each attempt and try again.
 Think of a setback as just a bump in the road to recovery.

 When to Call the Doctor

 Call your provider if you:

 - Feel depressed or anxious for more than a short time

 - Have thoughts of suicide

 - Have severe withdrawal symptoms, such as severe vomiting, hallucinations, confusion, fever, or convulsions

 Alcohol abuse - how to stop; Alcohol use - how to stop; Alcoholism - how to stop

 Carvalho AF, Heilig M, Perez A, Probst C, Rehm J. Alcohol use disorders.
 Lancet.
 2019;394(10200):781-792.
 PMID: 31478502 pubmed.ncbi.nlm.nih.gov/31478502/.

 National Institute on Alcohol Abuse and Alcoholism website.
 NIAAA alcohol treatment navigator: find your way to quality alcohol treatment. alcoholtreatment.niaaa.nih.gov/.
 Accessed September 18, 2020.